-I used FLEX Chocolate Fudge Brownie protein, which is a plant-based protein from both pea protein and mung bean protein.
-Sound weird?
-Don’t worry, it did to me, too.
+I used PEScience Vegan Protein, which is a plant-based protein that combines both pea protein and brown rice protein.

 I’ve never enjoyed pea protein- I find that it has a very strong, overpowering “earthy” flavor.
 This protein powder genuinely tastes good, and I swear on waffles and pizza (that’s how you know this is serious business) that I truly enjoy this protein powder.

-Full disclosure: I designed the labels for this protein powder (I work with the company on design projects) so naturally, it’s okay for you to feel skeptical that I’m being truthful.
+Full disclosure: I am an affiliate with PEScience so naturally, it’s okay for you to feel skeptical that I’m being truthful that this protein actually tastes good.
 I know I can’t say anything specific to convince you, but I would never promote a product I didn’t truly believe in.
 I 100% stand behind the protein, and if you need proof for yourself, just whip up a batch of these no-bake vegan brownies and see for yourself!